-SB 972

-(Torres D) California Health Benefit Exchange: board: membership.
-Summary: Current law created the California Health Benefit Exchange (Exchange) as an independent public entity in the state government, not affiliated with an agency or department.
-The Exchange is governed by an executive board consisting of 5 members who are residents of California.
-This bill would increase the number of board members from 5 to 7, with the 2 additional board members being appointed by the Governor.
+SB 972 (Torres D) California Health Benefit Exchange: board: membership.
+Summary: This bill would increase the number of board members from 5 to 7, with the 2 additional board members being appointed by the Governor.
 The bill would also add marketing of health insurance products, information technology system management, management information systems, and consumer service delivery research and best practices to the list of areas of expertise.